Welcome to our fireplace dimensions guide including measuring fireplace openings and surrounds and different kinds of fireplace sizes.

 How Deep Should the Fireplace Surround Be?

-The depth of a fireplace surround can also vary depending on the type of fireplace and the design of the surround.
-In general, the depth of a fireplace surround should be at least 6 inches to provide adequate protection and insulation around the fireplace.
+The depth of a fireplace surround can also vary depending on the type and the design of the surround.
+In general, the depth of a surround should be at least 6 inches to provide adequate protection and insulation around the firebox.

 Should a Mantle Be as Wide as the Fireplace?

 Wider fireplaces are now common for their modern aesthetic, creating a dramatic and sleek appearance.
-Narrow fireplaces, on the other hand, provide a less dominating look and allows the other elements to be emphasized.
+Narrow designs, on the other hand, provide a less dominating look and allow the other elements to be emphasized.

-There are no standard rules set for the width of a fireplace, and it will depend on the preference, style, and available area to set the right width of the fireplace mantle.
+There are no standard rules set for the width, and it will depend on the preference, style, and available area to set the right width of the mantle.
 However, clearances should be observed.

 The National Fire Code states that combustible materials from the firebox opening should have at least 6 inches of clearance.
 An additional 1 inch of clearance is needed for every 1/8 inch of protruding combustible material.